Pot Shots - Taking aim at the global health monopoly

 It is no surprise that the corporate powers continue to "lobby" at the highest levels to keep the good herb from taking over their turf.
 The DEA (US Drug Enforcement Agency) is working as the strong arm of the pharmaceutical racket under the War on Drugs banners they wave.
 If my "long term" memory is still intact, it was Dupont, introducing nylon to the world market who lobbied the Federal Government to prohibit the use of cannabis in the USA and then, through the United Nations, beyond.
 If you want to inform yourself about the War on Drugs and have a great laugh at the same time, tune into the Penn and Teller's Bullshit!

-and watch a 30 minute vidio featuring the Guru of Pot, Dr. Lester Grinspoon.
+show and watch a 30 minute vidio featuring the Guru of Pot, Dr. Lester Grinspoon.

 Now is not the time to lay back and count our blessings.
 It is time to act.
 Take responsibility for your own health and GROW YOUR OWN MEDICINE!